 - anti-retaliation laws that restrict landlords from raising the rent or evicting a tenant for exercising a legal right (such as complaining about an unsafe housing condition to a local housing authority), and

 - specific rules, procedures, and forms for terminating a tenancy and evicting a tenant.

 See State-Specific Landlord Responsibilities on Nolo.com for details on your state rules in these areas.

 The law dealing with and the rights and responsibilities of residential landlords can be complicated.
 Plus, the facts of each case are unique.
 This article provides a brief, general introduction to the topic.
-For more detailed, specific information, please contact a real estate lawyer.
+For more detailed, specific information, particularly when it comes to a complicated issue such as a tenant’s discrimination lawsuit or an eviction dispute, contact a landlord-tenant lawyer.

 Questions for Your Attorney

 - My tenant is a day or two late with rent every month.
 I’d like to evict him, but I think I have to provide a day or two grace period before I can terminate a tenancy (in other words, he’s not officially late with the rent).
 What are the rules nonpayment of rent in my state?